Shannon–Erne Waterway: History

 The grand plan of linking the river systems of the Erne and the Shannon with Lough Neagh was behind the planning for several of the Irish canals, and the first attempt at a link between the Erne and the Shannon was made in 1780, along the Woodford River, from Belturbet to Ballyconnell.
-Richard Evans carried out the work, which was financed by a grant of £1,000 from parliament.
+Richard Evans carried out the work, which was financed by a grant of £1,000 from the Irish Parliament.
 He built a lock near Carrowl, but failed to obtain any more grants, and the project ceased.
 In 1790, there was a scheme to connect Lower Lough Erne to the sea at Ballyshannon, which would involve the construction of twelve locks, but only one was built, and the scheme foundered in 1792, due to a failure to raise enough capital.

 The next survey of the Woodford river was made in 1793 by William Chapman, who estimated that Garadice Lough could be reached for £5,000, from where he believed that a link to the Shannon should be possible.
 Eight years later, the Directors General asked Richard Evans, who had carried out the work in 1780, to estimate the cost of a link from the Shannon to the Erne, and also to reappraise the link from the Lower Erne at Belleek to the sea at Ballyshannon.
 Evans estimated that the two projects would cost £48,000, but the Directors General took no action, and this was the last time that the link to the sea was considered.

-In 1831, The Office of Public Works (The O.P.W., sometimes known as the Board of Works) was created, presided over by the Commissioners of Public Works, and one of The O.P.W.'s tasks was to find public schemes that would create employment.
+In 1831, the Office of Public Works (the OPW, sometimes known as the Board of Works) was created, presided over by the Commissioners of Public Works, and one of the OPW's tasks was to find public schemes that would create employment.
 Accordingly, William Mulvany carried out the next survey at their request, at a time when work had begun on the Ulster Canal, which would provide the link onwards to Lough Neagh.
 The powers of the Commissioners of Public Works were increased in 1842 so that their remit included navigations, drainage and water power works.
-The Ulster Canal wanted the link to the Shannon completed, while local landowners wanted better drainage of the area, and these two factors finally convinced the Commissioners that they should act.
+The Ulster Canal wanted the link to the Shannon completed, while local landowners wanted better drainage of the area, and these two factors finally convinced the commissioners that they should act.
 The scheme would combine navigation and drainage, and plans were drawn up by John McMahon, an engineer working for the Board of Works.
 He estimated that the work would cost £100,000.